 2006 saw the return to our department of a police K-9 after a 20 year absence.
 The addition of Nero has greatly enhanced the patrol and special operations division with in the department.
 Nero and his handler went through an extensive 6 week training program in the detection of explosive material and patrol capabilities.

 The Patrol Division of the Richland Township Police Department is tasked with the responsibility of preserving the peace, protecting life and property twenty four hours a day, seven days a week.
-The Patrol Division is comprised of 14 full time officers and seven part time officers who are mandated to protect and serve the community of Richland Township.
 A few of their responsibilities include traffic enforcement, accident investigations, criminal investigation including follow ups, and calls for service.
 There are three evidence technicians assigned to different shifts, seven certified breath test operators and four certified breath test supervisors.
 There are four shifts with a sergeant in charge of each one.
 The patrol division is required to respond to all incidents and take whatever action they determine to be appropriate including making referrals to health care providers or social agencies.
 The Patrol Division is the front line and the back bone of the police department and the patrol officer is the first person a citizen comes in contact with when requesting assistance.
 Under all types of adverse conditions the patrol officer must always remain professional and considerate.

 The SERT Team is made up of three units, the entry team, the long rifle team and the hostage negotiators The SERT team consists of highly trained officers that deal with armed and violent criminals in high risk warrant service and barricaded suspects.
 They also deal with incidents ranging from disturbed or suicidal subjects to hostage situations.
 The SERT team trains twice a month for all types of situations that they may encounter.
 They also cross train with other SERT/SWAT teams throughout western Pennsylvania.
 The Johnstown/Richland SERT team played a vital role in securing the John Murtha/Cambria County Airport on 9/11 when flight 93 had entered the airspace over Johnstown.
 The SERT team has been actively involved with the protection of numerous dignitaries including the President, Vice-President of the United States, U.S. Attorney General and the head of the Drug Enforcement Administration to name a few.